-Women Counseling, How Does It Work?
+Counseling For Women: How Does It Work?

-All my financial memories went down the drain as soon as that happened, giving me the luxury to enjoy the fruit of my labor for the first time in the last seven years that I started working.
+All my financial worried went down the drain as soon as that happened, giving me the luxury to enjoy the fruit of my labor for the first time in the last seven years that I started working.

-Come February, and another blessing came in the form of my parents buying their dream farm.
+Come February, another blessing came in the form of my parents buying their dream farm.
 I chipped in a little to make it happen, but it was primarily because of how hard-working they were.
 They moved to the farm at once and chose to look after sheep and cows instead of staying in the big city and being at high risk of contracting the coronavirus.

-Seeking Answers From Woman Counselor
+Seeking Answers From A Female Counselor

-“It’s what I have been experiencing in the last couple of years,” I replied with a womanly sigh.
-“I would always found an amazing guy, and he would tell me about a time when he went as far as giving money to a former girlfriend, who eventually backstabbed him.
+“It’s what I have been experiencing in the last number of years,” I replied with a womanly sigh.
+“I would always find an amazing guy, and he would tell me about a time when he went as far as giving money to a former girlfriend, who eventually backstabbed him.
 Then, when it came to me – a girl who never needed his money or anything else other than his love – he did not want to make an effort at all.”

 “Is it my fault then?”
 I asked, worried.

-“Oh, no, that’s not what I meant,” the counselor clarified.
+“Oh, no, that’s not what I meant,” the therapist clarified.
 “Men have different preferences.
 You just might have only come across guys who thrived in feeling needed by their partner.
 Hence, they start to lose interest when they realize that you are far from being one of those damsels in distress – that you are a superhero in your own right.”

-The counselor’s words helped me see the answer to my question.
+The therapist’s womanly words helped me see the answer to my question.
 Why had I not experienced a lasting relationship despite my success in other aspects of my life?
 It’s because I kept going for guys who most likely needed to feel validation and know that I needed them to survive in this lifetime.
 Well, I am sorry, but my parents did not raise me to become a damsel in distress.

 Instead of acting all shy on the first date, I would always show my headstrong personality.
 If you thought that it was my way of scaring the guy away, you were correct.
 I wanted to see who could keep up with me or at least meet me halfway.